HC.SVNT.DRACONES

 It would only get worse when she saw him with his clothes off.

 As before, the volume of blood was all out of proportion to the number of bodies recovered from the newly furbished (and once again inexplicably vacated) conjugal suite.
-And as before, the disenchanted crowd had long since drifted home by the time W Regis turned up (sluggish and distended) at the rectory door, complaining that his bride had fled.
+And as before, the disenchanted crowd had long since drifted home by the time W Regis turned up (sluggish and distended) at the rectory door.

-But if credulity was in short supply, so was hard and fast proof of an offence.
-More importantly, if W Regis were found responsible for anything untoward, a hefty dowry would have to be returned (even if it had already been spent).
-His Majesty was thus concerned to see justice fully served: the eunuch was tortured till he confessed, then promptly separated from his head.
+Well, if credulity was in short supply, so was hard and fast proof of an offence.
+More importantly, if W Regis were found responsible for anything untoward, a hefty dowry would have to be returned (even if the balance had already been spent).
+His Majesty was thus concerned to see justice fully served.
+The eunuch was tortured till he confessed, then promptly separated from his head.

-This, of course, did nothing to encourage other families to marry into the Regis clan, and even the handsome Rupert's prospects suffered as a result.
-W Regis was confronted with the fact that his murderous reputation (deserved or otherwise) made it well-nigh impossible to secure a bride, with or without his Majesty's consent.
+This, of course, did nothing to encourage other families to marry into the Regis clan, and even the handsome Rupert’s prospects suffered as a result.
+W Regis was confronted with the fact that his murderous reputation (deserved or otherwise) made it well-nigh impossible to secure a bride, even with his Majesty’s intervention.

-It turned out, however, to everyone's surprise, that W Regis had simply been misunderstood.
-As the old hag explained: he wanted neither wealth nor social standing from his future wife, nor even beauty (of the common or superficial sort)—a peasant or a pauper would suit him fine.
+But hadn't the old hag made it clear?
+W Regis wanted neither wealth nor social standing from his future wife, nor even beauty (of the common or superficial sort)—a peasant or a pauper would suit him fine.

 Now this was happy news indeed, for peasants and other assorted riffraff were always available in great abundance.
-In fact, the debtor's prison was full of half-starved serfs who might consider swapping a surplus child for their release—and all at no extra cost to the state (the bean counter who came up with this suggestion was a lock for employee of the week).
+What's more, the debtor’s prison was full of half-starved serfs who might consider swapping a surplus child for their release—and all at no extra cost to the state (the bean counter who came up with that suggestion was a lock for employee of the week).

 It was almost a shame that the only one with heart enough to step forward after all the recent blood-letting was also the most beautiful woman their kingdom had ever seen: the incomparable, Annabel Lee.

-It took a moment to find the old hag clawing her way up the drainage ditch, but Annabel hurried to her aid.
+It took her a moment to find the old hag clawing her way up the drainage ditch, but Annabel hurried to her side.

 —A word to the wise, the old hag repeated, shaking off the unwanted hand.